-1. Heat the working solutions to 50 to 60 deg C (20 minutes for 50 ml conical tube; 15 minutes for 15 ml conical tube) to ensure they are virus free.

-- 2. Sterilize the small beaker and stir bar by cleaning with soap and water, and then drying by wiping with an alcohol-soaked kimwipe or paper towel. - 3.
+- 1. Heat the working solutions to 50 to 60 deg C (20 minutes for 50 ml conical tube; 15 minutes for 15 ml conical tube) to ensure they are virus free. - 2.
+Sterilize the small beaker and stir bar by cleaning with soap and water, and then drying by wiping with an alcohol-soaked kimwipe or paper towel. - 3.
 Place the magnetic stir bar inside the small beaker, and place the beaker onto a magnetic stir plate. - 4.
-Add 8 ml of 1 mg/ml chitosan (HACC) working solution to the beaker.
+Add 8 ml of 1 mg/ml soluble chitosan (HACC) working solution to the beaker.
 Turn on the stir plate and slowly increase the stir speed to at least 500 rpm. - 5.
 Add 1.0 ml peptide solution (total of 1500 micrograms peptide). - 6.
 OPTIONAL adjuvant solutions should be added at this time. - 7.
 Slowly add 1.0 ml TPP solution one drop at a time, and after the last drop is added continue to stir for at least 1 minute. - 8.
 Test the pH of the vaccine.
-The pH should be in the range of 3.0 to 4.0.
-This is a mildly acidic pH, equivalent to very dilute vinegar, and can be used as is.
-If desired, adjust to pH 4.5 with NaHCO3 solution.
-Only a very small amount (about 100 microliters) of 1 M NaHCO3 should be required per 10 ml vaccine. - 9.
-Aliquot 800 microliters vaccine into sterile capped microfuge or 2 ml tubes.
+The pH should be in the range of 5.0 to 7.0.
+If necessary, adjust pH with white vinegar or $NaHCO_3$ solution.
+Only a very small amount should be required per 10 ml vaccine. - Aliquot 800 microliters vaccine into sterile capped microfuge or 2 ml tubes.
 Only about 500 to 600 microliters of this will be used as vaccine; some will be lost due to sprayer priming and other waste.